MicrosoftDocs/dynamics-365-customer-engagement/ce/app-profile-manager/application-tab-templates.md

 > [!NOTE]
 > The url parameter requires the correct url format using 'http://' or 'https://'.

-To learn more, see [Third-party application tab refreshes when focus is changed](../customer-service/omnichannel-readme.md#third-party-application-tab-refreshes-when-focus-is-changed).
+For more information, go to [Third-party application tab refreshes when focus is changed](../customer-service/omnichannel-readme.md#third-party-application-tab-refreshes-when-focus-is-changed).

 ### Web resource

 The application type is used to display web resources that represent files, which are used to extend the web application such as html files, JavaScript, and CSS, and several image formats.
-The parameters available for the web resources application type are as follows:
+The following parameters are available for the web resources application type.

 |Parameter | Description | Supported values | Example |
 |---------|--------------|------------------|---------|